fin-hypergrid/core/README.md

 ```
 # Hypergrid events

 You can listen to various events that occur within the Hypergrid.
-Take note in order to attach listeners you must call 'addFinListener' on the grid.
+Take note in order to attach listeners you must call 'addFinEventListener' on the grid.
 Each event has a detail object with various bits of information about the event.
 Please contact us if there are more events you need and we'll be happy to put them in.
 When the X and Y values reported by the accompanying event object are negative this means the user has clicked int the fixed areas.

 event|description
 -----|-----------